 Lemon Cheesecake Filling

 - In the same blender, or in a mixing bowl of a stand mixer, place five packages of softened cream cheese, and blend or mix until smooth and creamy.
 In a separate bowl, mix the instant pudding, and half n half together until smooth.
 Add the pudding to the cream cheese, and blend until mixed.
 Add the Vanilla, lemon juice and lemon extract, and blend.
 Add the powdered sugar and blend until the mixture is smooth and creamy.

 - Place about two cups of the cheesecake mixture on the crust, and smooth evenly, and place the dish back in the freezer for 30 minutes.

 - Wash the Strawberries under cool water, and lay them on paper towels to drain.
 Using smaller Strawberries, remove the stems from about 12 small berries, and set the others aside for topping.

 - Add about a teaspoon of Yellow gel food coloring to the remaining cheesecake mixture, and blend until smooth and bright yellow.
 Remove the dish from the freezer after 30 minutes, and place about half of the yellow mixture on top of the white mixture in the dish.

-- Place the small stemmed Strawberries in rows; 4 rows down, and three rows across, evenly in the dish, with the stem sides down, and the point sticking up.
+- Place the small Strawberries in rows (four rows down and three rows across) in the dish, with the stem sides down, and the point sticking up.
 Spoon the rest of the yellow cheesecake filling over the berries, covering them in the yellow filling.
 (If all the berries aren't completely covered, don't worry, because the whipped cream topping will cover the berries) Place the dish in the freezer for at least 1 hour.